 The program will feature participatory and engaging workshop activities, exploring FPAR in a safe and inclusive environment.

 The workshop will be facilitated by Dr Naomi Godden, an FPAR specialist and Adjunct Research Fellow at Monash University.
-The RDI Network has been supporting Dr Godden’s recent work with the Asia Pacific Forum on Women, Law and Development (APFWLD).
-Feminist practitioners from APFWLD will join the workshop via webinar for an interactive discussion with workshop participants about FPAR in practice in the region.
+The RDI Network has been supporting Dr Godden’s recent work with the Asia Pacific Forum on Women, Law and Development (APWLD).
+Feminist practitioners from APWLD will join the workshop via webinar for an interactive discussion with workshop participants about FPAR in practice in the region.

 The workshop is targeted at: